Last updated on June 22nd, 2023

 Do You Have E-Cig-Phobia?

-Hundreds of thousands of smokers think about trying an alternative to smoking regular tobacco cigarettes but they're scared of the supposed “chemicals”.
+Hundreds of thousands of smokers think about trying an alternative to smoking regular tobacco cigarettes but they're scared of dangerous “chemicals” or oils.
 The fact is, the most “dangerous” chemical in an electronic cigarette is nicotine… unless you choose a zero nicotine e-liquid.
-Nicotine is known to be an addictive substance, but it's the tar in tobacco cigararettes, not the nicotine that will kill you.
+Nicotine is known to be an addictive substance, but it is the tar in tobacco cigararettes, not the nicotine that will kill you.

 If you're really worried about ingesting dangerous chemicals, don't drink beer, wine or water; or eat tuna, sardines or brussels sprouts because they contain arsenic, but that's not the trending story.

-Vapers have lots of questions about e-cigarette e-liquid chemicals and supposed carcinogens.
+Vapers have lots of questions about e-cigarette e-liquid chemicals oils, and supposed carcinogens.

-Electronic cigarettes contain both Propylene Glycol and Vegetable Glycerine.
+Electronic cigarettes purchased from reputable sellers, contain both Propylene Glycol and Vegetable Glycerine.
 Neither of them are oils.
 Both are harmless, water soluble FDA approved ingredients.
-That's good information, if you are worried about inhaling PG.
+That's important information, if you are worried about inhaling PG or Vitamin E oil.

 Today, despite the fearful misinformation being broadcast about Propylene Glycol, we still happily ingest it in hundreds of foods, (including beer); use it in cosmetics and feed it to our children in the form of Gummy Bears.

-Misinformation about PG and other chemicals believed to be in e-cigarettes, comes directly (or indirectly) from those who stand to lose from the success of a revolutionary product that replicates the smoking experience without the smoke, smell or thousands of chemicals found in tobacco cigarettes.
+Most of the misinformation about PG and other chemicals believed to be in e-cigarettes, originates directly, (or indirectly) from those who stand to lose from the success of a revolutionary product that replicates the smoking experience without the smoke, smell or thousands of chemicals found in tobacco cigarettes.

 It's also interesting to note that members of many health organizations (as well as some elected officials) sit on the board of Big Pharma companies or have stakes in the tobacco industry.